Expertium/expertium.github.io/Benchmark.md

 So while GRU-P outperforms all other algorithms, it's not usable in practice as it could result in all kinds of strange behavior.

 Notice that while GRU-P (short-term) outperforms GRU-P and while FSRS-5 outperforms FSRS-4.5, the difference in all 3 metrics is very small.
 This suggests that **same-day reviews have a very small impact on long-term memory**.
 Since the architecture of FSRS and GRU-P is very different, the fact that the improvement is small for both of them suggests that architecture is not to blame here.

-### Oracle

-(work in progress)

-You may think that an algorithm that knows the exact value of the probability of recall (let's call such an algorithm "Oracle") would achieve a log loss of 0, an RMSE of 0%, and an AUC score of 1.
-But remember - forgetting is inherently random.
-It's possible - albeit unlikely - that a card with a 99% probability of recall will be forgotten, and a card with a 1% probability of recall will be recalled.
-Even after finding every single pattern in the data, there is still an inherent, irreducible amount of randomness.

-Me and 1DWalker used the following method to estimate the lowest log loss and the highest AUC (it cannot be used for estimating RMSE (bins)) values that the Oracle would achieve.
-I will refer to this method as "beta fit".

-1) Use several reasonably accurate algorithms, in this case RWKV, RWKV-P, LSTM and FSRS-6 with recency weighting.

-2) For each user predict the probability of recall for each review.

-3) Apply a calibration correction to remove systematic errors.

-4) **Assume** that the shape of the distribution of predicted probabilities is close enough to the shape of the distribution of true underlying probabilities.
-More precisely, assume that alpha and beta of the
-[beta distribution](https://en.wikipedia.org/wiki/Beta_distribution) of predicted probabilities are close enough to alpha and beta of the distribution of true probabilities.

-5) Run simulations to estimate how well an algorithm that knows the exact probability of recall - sampled from a beta distribution - performs.

-6) If the resulting metrics are more or les the same regardless of which algorithm you used, then this method is workign well.
-And indeed, it is.

 ### Superiority